keepthrifty/keepthrifty.github.io/_posts/2017-08-29-best-family-vacation-on-budget-road-trip.md

 We'd likely get hernias trying to haul around suitcases with twelve days worth of clothes for five people on our trips.

 Instead, we pack enough clothes to cover 3-4 days of warm weather and a pair of pants and a sweatshirt in case we encounter any cold days.
-We plan to do laundry every 2-3 days on the trip - at our hotel (as planned above).
+We plan to do laundry every 2-3 days on the trip - at our hotel.
+If you're going this route, make sure your hotel has laundry.
+You can even call ahead and request a room on the same floor as the laundry machines to make life a bit easier.

-While this takes time, it's usually something that can be done in the evening without much hassle while cuddling up and watching a movie together as a family.
+While doing laundry on your trip takes time, it's usually something that can be done in the evening without much hassle while cuddling up and watching a movie together as a family.
 This saves us from so much extra hassle and cuts the number of bags we need to handle by 75%.

 Most hotel laundry machines are coin-operated, so make sure to pack quarters or have cash on-hand to get change at the hotel.